Sylveon76/Mewdeko/Selfhost-Linux.md

 # Setup `credentials.json`.
 **Follow the [credentials guide](https://mewdeko.tech/credguide)**
 # Final Setup
-**1. To run the bot do the command `dotnet run -c release` in terminal while inside the directory where the .csproj file (e.g., `/srv/Mewdeko/src/Mewdeko`) to shutdown the bot do .die or Ctrl+C in the terminal window optionally you can make it into a systemd service.**
+**1. To run the bot do the command `dotnet run -c release` in terminal while inside the directory where the .csproj file (e.g., `/srv/Mewdeko/src/Mewdeko`) to shutdown the bot do .die or Ctrl+C in the terminal window optionally you can make it into a systemd service (example shown below).**

 **2. Go to [Discord Developer Portal](https://discord.dev) and login.**

 **3. Find the application you just created.**

 **4. Navigate to the `OAuth2` tab.**

 **5. Go to the `OAuth2 URL Generator` and select the scopes `bot` and `application.commands`.
 The URL should look like this: `https://discord.com/oauth2/authorize?client_id=<clientID>&permissions=0&integration_type=0&scope=applications.commands+bot`.**

 **5. Copy the URL and paste it into the browser and invite the bot to your server.**

 Optional systemd service example:
 ```
 [Unit]